kenyontu/remix-frontend-mentor-todo-app/README.md

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+The live site can be accessed here: [https://remix-frontend-mentor-todo-app.netlify.app](https://remix-frontend-mentor-todo-app.netlify.app)

+> **Warning**
+> This showcase app has an actual online database where the created todos are saved

 ## Table of contents

 - [Setup](#setup)